OpenMDAO/OpenMDAO/ROADMAP.md

     - partial coloring algorithm will also be useful for AD partials

-## 2) Algorithmic differentiation for component partials derivatives
+## 2) Algorithmic differentiation for component partial derivatives

 ### Goal:
 - forward and reverse mode AD that works for a wide variety of general use cases including many numpy functions